uloga/decorator/README.md

 Decorator Front-End Framework
 ==========
-NOTE: DO NOT USE THE FW ON LIVE PROJECT THIS WAS MADE FOR TEST PURPOSE ONLY!!!
+NOTE: DO NOT USE THE FW ON LIVE PROJECT.THIS WAS MADE FOR TEST PURPOSE ONLY!!!
 THE FW IS BEING REWRITTEN FROM SCRATCH.
 FINAL VERSION INCLUDING ANGULAR.JS WILL BE ADDED TO THIS REPO NEXT WEEK
 ------
 Decorator, an easy to implement and use component based front-end framework for creating web and mobile supported applications.
 Decorator is based on HTML, CSS and Javascript.
 It includes lot's of ready to use pre-built components.